ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 Out of the box, [[= product_name_com =]] comes with the *Storefront User* Role that is assigned to anonymous users and grants them the following permissions:

-- `product/view`, `product_type/view` and `catalog/view`, to allow them viewing a product
+- `product/view`, `product_type/view` and `catalog/view`, to allow them to view a product
 list and product details
-- `cart/view`, `cart/create` and `cart/edit` with the `CartOwner` Limitation set to `self`, to allow them adding items to their own shopping cart, modifying their cart, and deleting it
+- `cart/view`, `cart/create` and `cart/edit` with the `CartOwner` Limitation set to `self`, to allow them to add items to their own shopping cart, modify their cart, and delete it
 - `checkout/view`, `checkout/create`, `checkout/update` and `checkout/delete`, to allow
-them proceeding to checkout and interacting with the checkout process
+them to proceed to checkout and interact with the checkout process

 You can modify the default Roles by preventing anonymous users from being able to proceed with the checkout process, and creating the *Registered Buyer* Role that enables logged-in users to purchase products.

-You could do this by moving permissions that relate to checkout from the *Storefront User* Role to the *Registered Buyer* Role, as well granting the latter with the `user/register` and `user/login` permissions which control access to registration and login.
+You could do this by moving permissions that relate to checkout from the *Storefront User* Role to the *Registered Buyer* Role, and granting *Registered Buyer* with the `user/register` and `user/login` permissions which control access to registration and login.

 See below for a detailed listing of permissions that apply to Commerce, together with their meaning.